Cooking Fire Safety

 - Never throw hot grease in the garbage as it can ignite combustible materials.
 Be sure to let grease cool and consider disposing it in an old can, such as a metal coffee can.

 - Do not store food or other items in your oven.
 It can be easy to forget there is an item in your oven, and this could catch fire while preheating.

 What to Do If a Cooking Fire Flares Up

-- Your safety should always come first.
-If you are unsure about whether it is safe to fight the fire, leave the scene, call 911 for help, and let the fire department control the fire.
+- Your safety comes first.
+If you cannot safely extinguish the fire, leave the scene, call 911 for help, and let the fire department control the fire.

 - Smother a grease fire – never throw water on a grease fire.
-The super-heated water can change to steam, and can cause severe burns.
-Oil also can splash and spread the fire.
+The water can be super-heated and change to steam, and can cause severe burns.
+Also, it can cause oil to splash up and spread the fire.
 If a grease fire starts in a pan, smother the flames by sliding the lid – while wearing an oven mitt – over the pan.
 If safe to do so, turn off the heat source.
-Do not move the pan, and keep the lid on until the fire is out and the pan is completely cool.
+Do not move the pan; keep the lid on until the fire is out and the pan is completely cool.

 - If a fire starts in your oven, keep the door closed and turn off the heat source.
 Keeping the door closed will help smother the flames.
 Do not open the door until the flames are completely out.

 - If a fire starts in your microwave, turn off the microwave and do not open it until the fire is completely out.
 Unplug the microwave only if you can safely do so.

 Learn more about Travelers homeowners insurance to protect your home.

 More Prepare & Prevent